Exact post-selection inference, with application to the lasso: The lasso and its selection event

 Following \citet{tibshirani2013lasso}, we consider the {\em equicorrelation set}

-Notice that we have implicitly defined the model $\hat M$ to be equicorrelation set.
-Since $|\hat s_i| = 1$ for any $\hat\beta_i \neq 0$, the equicorrelation set does in fact contain all predictors with non-zero coefficients, although it may also include some predictors with zero coefficients.
-However, for almost every $\lambda$, the equicorrelation set is precisely the set of predictors with non-zero coefficients.
+Notice that we have implicitly identified the model $\hat M$ with the equicorrelation set.
+Since $\llvert \hat s_i\rrvert = 1$ for any $\hat\beta_i \neq 0$, the equicorrelation set does in fact contain all predictors with nonzero coefficients, although it may also include some predictors with zero coefficients.
+However, for almost every $\lambda$, the equicorrelation set is precisely the set of predictors with nonzero coefficients.

-It turns out that it is easier to first characterize $\{ (\hat\E, \hat \bs) = (\E, \bs) \}$ and obtain $\{ \hat\E = \E \}$ as a corollary by taking a union over the possible signs.
+It turns out that it is easier to first characterize $\{ (\hat\E, \hat\bs) = (\E, \bs) \}$ and obtain $\{ \hat\E= \E\}$ as a corollary by taking a union over the possible signs.
 The next result is an important first step.

-\begin{lemma} Assume the columns of $X$ are in general position \citep{tibshirani2013lasso}.
-Let $\E \subset \{1, \dots, p\}$ and $\bs \in \{-1,1\}^{|\E|}$ be a candidate set of variables and their signs, respectively.
+\begin{lemma} Assume the columns of $X$ are in general position [\citet {tibshirani2013lasso}].
+Let $\E\subset\{1, \dots, p\}$ and $\bs\in\{ -1,1\}^{\llvert \E\rrvert }$ be a candidate set of variables and their signs, respectively.
 Define the random variables

-where $P_\E \equiv X_\E(X_\E^T X_\E)^{-1} X_\E$ is projection onto the column span of $X_\E$.
-Then the selection procedure can be rewritten in terms of $\bw$ and $\bu$ as:
+where $P_\E\equiv X_\E(X_\E^T X_\E)^{-1} X_\E$ is projection onto the column span of $X_\E$.
+Then the selection procedure can be rewritten in terms of $\bw$ and $\bu$ as